magisterquis/plonk/README.md

   certificate updating with no downtime.
 - Seen implants are forgotten.
 This is useful for logging the next callback of an implant which has already called back without using `-verbose`.
+- The cURL-in-a-loop template is re-read from `clgen.tmpl`.

 SIGUSR1 causes the following:
 - Generated self-signed certificates are written to disk.
 This is useful for